dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 - **Interacting with the tooling for creating .wasi files from other languages?**
     - hard, unstable
-    - *-> in scope but ambitious, nuget package can have some install scripts doing that*
+    - *-> in scope but ambitious, the package can check/download and install tooling (wasi-sdk, rust) in simple cases*

 - **start with windows or UNIX?**
     - *-> most different is the investigation about how to bundle tooling for other languages*